-by Robert Fleming Planning for the lifelong care of a loved one with special needs is daunting.
+By Robert B. Fleming, CELA Planning for the lifelong care of a loved one with special needs is daunting.
 Even the most carefully constructed special needs trust can't be expected to account for all contingencies.
 Appointing a trust protector can provide added security when you're no longer able to monitor the trust's management yourself.
-Because trust protectors [...]
+Because [...]

 The Voice is the e-mail newsletter of The Special Needs Alliance.
 This installment’s author is Edward V. Wilcenski, Esq., a founding partner of the law firm of Wilcenski & Pleat PLLC in Clifton Park, New York.
 He practices in the areas of special needs planning, elder law and trust and estate planning and administration.
 A member and past president of the Special Needs Alliance, Ed writes and lectures frequently on issues affecting individuals with disabilities and their families.

-by Katherine N. Barr The prevalence of divorce for couples having a child with special needs is hotly contested.
-Some studies cite divorce rates up to 85 percent, while studies at the Kennedy Center at Vanderbilt University have reported significantly lower rates than the general population for couples having a child with Down syndrome.
-What's [...]
+By Katherine N. Barr, Esq.
+The prevalence of divorce for couples having a child with special needs is hotly contested.
+Some studies cite divorce rates up to 85 percent, while studies at the Kennedy Center at Vanderbilt University have reported significantly lower rates than the general population for couples having a child with Down syndrome. [...]